helsinki-sda-group/AIforLEssAuto/WP4/sumo-hki-cm/documentation/LUMI SUMO manual.md

 # LUMI SUMO manual

+> [!WARNING]
+> Currently there's an error when following the exact steps in this manual.
+We are working on fixing it.

 ## Logging into LUMI

 Before running the installation script, log into LUMI.
 Please refer to the following guide for setting up an SSH key pair: